blaenk/site/input/notes/python.markdown

 Unbinding a slicing is conventionally equivalent to assigning an empty sequence to that slicing, but a given container can specify other behavior.

+Global variables are attributes of the module object.

 # Expressions

 Comparisons can be chained, implying logical `and`.